The MDR 7506 is a long term favorite from 1991.

 Pro Sounds fantastic

 As expected from a studio monitor the MDR 7506 produces audio very close to the original production.
 Of course because they are so accurate, the 7506's require a high quality source.

 Pro Solid build quality

-The MDR 7506 has had plenty of time to fix any durability problems since its intro in 1991 and it shows.
-The ear-pads are the least durable part of the headphone but they are replaceable.
+The MDR 7506 has had plenty of time to fix any durability problems since its introduction in 1991 and it shows.
+The ear pads are the least durable part of the headphone but they are replaceable.

 The MDR-7506 cost less than a $100 but competes with headphones high above its price range.